LennonChin/BlogBackendProject/README.md

 By default, if you run the evelopment Server after running '127.0.0.1: 8000`, the provided interface is at http://127.0.0.1:8000/api`, background management address `http://127.0.0.1: 8000/xadmin`.

+At the same time, if you want the front-end to access the back-end interface, you need to fill in the site information in the back-end of the basic configuration - Web site configuration, the most important thing is to fill in the `API interface BaseURL` entry for your front-end page to access the interface API.

 ## License

 [Apache-2.0] (https://opensource.org/licenses/Apache-2.0)